open-mmlab/mmpretrain/docs/en/advanced_guides/runtime.md

 2. **What's the difference between `default_hooks` and `custom_hooks`?**

    Almost no difference.
-Usually, the `default_hooks` field is used to speicfy the hooks will be used in almost all experiments, and the `custom_hooks` field is used in only some experiments.
+Usually, the `default_hooks` field is used to specify the hooks that will be used in almost all experiments, and the `custom_hooks` field is used in only some experiments.

    Another difference is the `default_hooks` is a dict while the `custom_hooks` is a list, please don't be